 Traumatic stress affects many of Shelterwood’s clients.
-Shelterwood practices a model of trauma-informed care that not only acknowledges the role trauma plays in a teen’s healing journeys but integrates that understanding into all aspects of life at the residential treatment center.
+Shelterwood’s residential trauma treatment acknowledges the role trauma plays in a teen’s healing journey and integrates that understanding into all aspects of life at the residential treatment center.

 “It’s hard to put trauma-informed care into a short elevator speech,” shares Kimberly Fielding, Shelterwood therapist and Director of Training.
 “But if I had to, [traumatic stress] is about being out of control and not having a plan to get back into control.
 Trauma-informed care helps us have a sense of control over our own lives.”

 Before she came to Shelterwood, Kimberly was the director of a Substance Abuse and Mental Health Services Administration’s (SAMHSA) four-year grant to advance trauma-informed care in Joplin, Missouri.
 She then consulted on trauma-informed care for two more years before bringing her extensive knowledge to Shelterwood in early 2019.

 Kimberly uses the Substance Abuse and Mental Health Services Administration’s (SAMHSA) “three Es” concept of trauma: